ClaraML96/ClaraML96.github.io/index.markdown

 In **Figure 3**, we see that subway activity starts rising sharply around 6 AM, aligned with the morning rush hour.
 Ridership peaks at 5 PM, during the evening commute, and then declines rapidly after midnight.
 The drop between 1 AM and 4 AM reflects the few hours when the city—and its commuters—finally rest, despite New York’s *“city that never sleeps”* reputation.

+By understanding these baseline behaviors—where and when the subway is used, we establish a reference point for detecting anomalies caused by events and incidents.
+The next act will explore how specific moments (festive or stressful) reshape this daily rhythm.

 ## ACT II : When the City Celebrates, the Subway Becomes a Party

 Large-scale city celebrations don’t just bring joy, they also transform mobility.
 During such moments, the subway acts as both a lifeline and a pressure valve, adapting to surges in human movement.
 In this section, we examine two of New York’s most iconic events: the New York City Marathon and New Year’s Eve in Times Square.
 Both reshape ridership patterns in unique ways, offering a window into how the subway supports, and strains under, the weight of collective celebration.